heniam/Cloud-Development/Serverless/README.md

 ### DynamoDB
   * NoSQL database
-      * key-value store - every item should have key
+      * Key-value store - every item should have key
       * Document datastore - every item can be a complex document
   * Scalable Database
   * Low latency